 There were scoring outbursts: three of the five teams that hadn't scored 10 or more runs in a game yet this year -- the Nationals, Pirates and Red Sox -- all did so on Friday night, in their first interleague game.

 And there were virtuoso pitching performances, as the there were seven starts with a game score of at least 80 in the three-day weekend.
-(Game score is a Bill James-created stat that
+(Game score is a Bill James-created stat that evaluates a pitcher's start with one number.
+There have been 56 such games in the 53 days of the season thus far, so seven in three days is twice the average.

 The Giants' Tim Lincecum threw a shutout against the A's; the Phillies' Cliff Lee had 10 strikeouts in eight shutout innings against the Rangers; the Mariners' Erik Bedard had nine strikeouts in eight shutout innings against the Padres; the Angels' Ervin Santana threw seven strikeouts in a shutout of the Braves; the Rays James' Shields had 13 strikeouts in a shutout of the Marlins; and the Tigers' Rick Porcello allowed one hit and two walks in eight shutout innings.